The Bankrate promise

 Student loans add to your debt-to-income ratio

-Most mortgage lenders require your total DTI ratio, including your prospective mortgage payment, to be 43 percent or less.
-Having a high student loan payment could push your DTI past the 43 percent threshold, making it harder to qualify for the kind of house you want.
+Most mortgage lenders require your total DTI ratio, including your prospective mortgage payment, to be 43 percent or less, though it’s possible to find lenders that will accept a higher DTI.
+Having a high student loan payment, in addition to your other monthly bills, could push your DTI past the required threshold and make it harder to qualify.

 Student loan payments hurt your ability to build savings